tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Segments.md

 24. At the top of the ‘Events’ canvas, update the time value to ‘In last 24 Hour(s)’

-25. Enter the segment name “Email Channel Online Reservation Abandoners”.
+25. Enter the segment name “Email Channel Online Application Abandoners”.

 26. Enter the same value as the description

 29. Save the Segment

     ![Demo](./images/segment_final.png)

 Return to [Lab Agenda Directory](https://github.com/adobe/AEP-Hands-on-Labs/blob/master/labs/fsi/README.md#lab-agenda)